cjus/hydra-aws-docker-article/README.md

 Docker version 1.12.6, build 7392c3b/1.12.6
 ```

-To ensure that you can pull (download) your private docker containers you'll need to sign into docker hub using:
+To ensure that you can pull (download) your private docker containers, you'll need to sign into docker hub using:

 ```
 $ docker login